Updated Sept. 20, 2021

 • In an effort to manage our pricing and loan pipeline more effectively we ask that our lending partners inform us when locks need to be cancelled.
 Low interest rates have created a strong refinance environment.
 The increased volatility in our current market has caused sharp swings to mortgage rates which, if rates are increasing, will result in loans falling out.

 Idaho Housing and Finance Association has implemented precautionary measures to eliminate social interaction at our offices in Idaho Falls, Twin Falls, Coeur d’Alene and Lewiston in response to the coronavirus outbreak.

 For Housing Choice Voucher clients, your annual recertification appointments will be held by telephone and supporting documentation can be mailed, emailed, or faxed to the office.
-Annual inspections have been suspended for the next 30 days.

 For Housing Choice Voucher applicants, if you need to make a change to your application, please contact your local branch office by phone or email.

 Webinar: COVID-19 information for HOPWA grantees (Log in using your Collaborative Solutions username and password.)

 Preventing and managing the spread of infectious disease

 Click here for the resources in each region of the state that are available to help you during a housing crisis.